 If you're not someone's appointee for a DWP benefit, we will arrange a visit with you and the person you want to be an appointee for.
 This is to confirm they need an appointee.

 If you do not need to apply to become an appointee because you already have the legal right to act for someone, such as you're their Guardian or have Power of Attorney, we may ask to see proof.
 Social Security Scotland will let you know if you need to send copies of any proof if you're acting for someone else when applying for a benefit.

 Applying to Social Security Scotland

 If you want to become an appointee when you apply for Best Start Grant, you can do this by:

 - calling 0800 182 2222

-- if you're filling in the paper form, ticking the box on page 5 that says you'd like to be someone's appointee
+- if you're filling in the paper form, ticking the box on the paper form that says you'd like to be someone's appointee

 You cannot apply to become someone's appointee online.